Speaking

 This is a light, refreshing, motivational presentation that has something for everyone.

-Embracing Perceived Failures to Find the Life Path You Were Meant to Follow is a perfect inspirational keynote, activation presentation, workshop, or webinar for in-person and virtual corporate and nonprofit organization conferences and meetings.
-It is also ideal for high school, college, and grad school orientations as well as social emotional/wellness events throughout the school year. â€‹â€‹â€‹â€‹â€‹â€‹
+The Piglet Mindset for Adults: Everyday Inspirations from a Deaf Blind Pink Puppy and his Special Pack of Rescued Dogs is a perfect inspirational keynote, activation presentation, workshop, or webinar for in-person and virtual non-profit and corporate events.
+It is ideal for high school, college, and grad school orientations as well as social emotional/wellness events throughout the school year.
+Visit PigletMindset.org to learn more.

 For Pet Parents and Children